ClearCorp/odoo-clearcorp/project_issue_stage_history/README.rst

-This module was written to extend the functionality of project_issue to support history changes of the stages in a project issue and allow you to see time differences between changes
+This module was written to extend the functionality of project_issue to support history changes of the stages in a project issue and allow you to see time differences between changes.

 Contributors
 ------------

-* Lesmed Gutierrez <lesmed.gutierrez@clearcorp.cr>
+* Lesmed Gutierrez <lesmed.gutierrez@clearcorp.co.cr>
+* Antonio Hidalgo <antonio.hidalgo@clearcorp.co.cr>

 Maintainer